CosmoStat/shapepipe/docs/wiki/canfar.md

 The batch system is a server where jobs can be submitted to the CANFAR cluster using a previously defined snapshot.

-> Note: You will have to request access to the batch system before you can connect.
+> Note: You will have to request access from [Sebastian Fabbro](sebfabbro@gmail.com) to the batch system before you can connect.

 1. SSH to batch system: